gaussic/keras-en-backup/sources/layers/convolutional.md

     It defaults to the `image_data_format` value found in your Keras config file at `~/.keras/keras.json`.
     If you never set it, then it will be 'channels_last'.
+- __dilation_rate__: an integer or tuple/list of 2 integers, specifying
+    the dilation rate to use for dilated convolution.
+    Can be a single integer to specify the same value for all spatial dimensions.
+    Currently, specifying any `dilation_rate` value != 1 is
+    incompatible with specifying any stride value != 1.
 - __activation__: Activation function to use
     (see [activations](../activations.md)).
     If you don't specify anything, no activation is applied